unorjikingsley/Metrics-WebApp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- Speacial ShoutOut to the Nelson Sakwa(https://www.behance.net/sakwadesignstudio), creator of the design(https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs))
+- Speacial ShoutOut to the [Nelson Sakwa](https://www.behance.net/sakwadesignstudio), creator of the [design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs))

 <p align="right">(<a href="#readme-top">back to top</a>)</p>